TheLat/fusion/README.md

 - Inventory screen now displays 5 items, because the original game is doing something weird with the spacing and the developer doesn't care enough to figure it out.
 - Moltres learns Fire Blast.
 - Gust is a flying move.
 This makes early life hard for Bulbasaur.
+- Butterfree weighs 12.5 pounds, used to be 70 pounds.
+What the hell?
+- Beedrill weights 15 pounds.

 Concerning Fusions:
   There are 22,801 pokemon that can appear in Pokemon: Fusion.
 The developer can't inspect all of them.
 Some may be duds with few or no attack moves (Pikachu-Bulbasaur is quite terrible).
 Some things may happen that make no sense (things fused with Gengar will learn Hypnosis from Gengar or Dream Eater from Gengar, but not both).
 As a way to balance this, fusions are compatible with every TM and HM that either parent could learn.